souravvoid/souravvoid/README.md

 For over a year I've been deep in open source.
 Reading source code.
 Appreciating decisions other developers made.
 Trying to think the same way when I build.
 That mindset shapes everything I do.

-- 🔭 First year — applied to a team in Hyderabad.
+- 🔭 First year — applied to a team but .
 Didn't get in.
 Learned more from that than most things.
 - ⚡ Second year — co-organised a hackathon at GEHU.
 Handled the full thing: planning, team prep, logistics, running it.
 - 🐧 Daily driver: **Fedora Linux + COSMIC Desktop** — my environment is intentional.
 - 🤝 Member of **Co-Dev Club** — workshops, demos, building dev culture on campus.